Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 ### Inspecting Tokenizers (How-To)

 You can inspect how a model "sees" your prompt using the `transformers` library on your local machine (or Google Colab).
-This is crucial for **Token Smuggling** attacks—finding ways to encode "forbidden" words so filter keywords don't trigger.
+This is crucial for **Token Smuggling** attacks - finding ways to encode "forbidden" words so filter keywords don't trigger.

 ```python
 from transformers import AutoTokenizer